Skip to main content

 Here is a general breakdown of how hair transplant surgery works:10

 • You are given local anesthesia and a sedative so you’re relaxed and comfortable.
-If your case is complex, general anesthesia may be used instead so you are asleep through the procedure.9
+If your case is complex, general anesthesia may be used instead so you are asleep through the procedure.6

 • The hair being harvested is trimmed to make the grafts easier to remove.

-• The donor site holes or strips are stitched closed and concealed with any surrounding hair.
+• The donor site holes (FUE) or strips (FUT) are stitched closed and concealed with any surrounding hair.

-• The grafts are then implanted approximately one-eighth of an inch apart on the scalp to help maintain healthy circulation.
+• The grafts are then implanted approximately an eighth of an inch apart on the scalp to help maintain healthy circulation.

 • The scalp is cleansed and covered with gauze.
 You may also have a pressure bandage placed to wear for a day or two.